Wargamer2137/JNSQ-visual-overhaul/README.md

 3. Pol lack of scatters is on purpose, these tree like objects are spooky as fuck
 4. Tylo is most laggy place because it features atmosphere + reflective surface + scatters
 5. Black overlays on screen?
 Turn of hdr in tufx.
-6. Ksc has no trees around it ? / its feature both for performance reasons and on some world seeds parallax will grow a forest on your launchpad
+6. Ksc has no trees around it?
+Its feature both for performance reasons and on some world seeds parallax will grow a forest on your launchpad
 7. If you zoom sometimes a grid of terrain can disappear, parallax continued wasn’t made for 2,7x worlds, it will either resolve itself in future releases or never